Raising Goldens is reader-supported. If you click on a link and choose to make a purchase, I may receive a commission at no cost to you.

 Body of water includes lakes or ponds, pools, and even slow-moving rivers or streams.

 If you don’t have access to a pool, lake, or other water body, get a kiddy pool.
-Golden’s love water, and most will delight playing in the pool, even a small one, although technically, that won’t be swimming.
+Golden’s love water and most will delight in playing in the pool, even a small one, although technically, that won’t be swimming.

 If swimming is done in a pool, be mindful of pool chemicals and chlorine.
-Give your Golden a good bath after a pool swim.
+Give your Golden a good rinse after a pool swim.